jahidulpabelislam/sticky-footer.js/README.md

 Next insert the script/file into the necessary pages (`sticky-footer.min.js` or `sticky-footer.js`) as well as jQuery if not already.

-Then in your JavaScript, construct the StickyFooter and pass the main element selector as its only parameter.
-The main content selector being the selector of the element that should grow if the content isn't long enough. (for example `var stickyFooter = new StickyFooter('.main-content');`).
+Then in your JavaScript, construct the StickyFooter and pass the 'main element' selector as its only parameter.
+The 'main content' selector being the selector of the element that should grow if the content isn't long enough. (for example `var stickyFooter = new StickyFooter('.main-content');`).

 You can store the returned value from `StickyFooter` to then later manually trigger a refresh on repositioning, by calling the `repositionFooter` function on that returned object.